stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 [Glyph of Healing Stream Totem](https://www.wowhead.com/cata/item=41533/glyph-of-healing-stream-totem) | Added the effects of [Resistance Totem](https://www.wowhead.com/cata/spell=8184/elemental-resistance-totem) <br/> to [Healing Stream Totem](https://www.wowhead.com/cata/spell=5394/healing-stream-totem)

 # Mists of Pandaria
-Mists of Pandaria is the expansion many Shaman players consider to be the start of the decline of Shaman's raid utility (and Elemental and Restoration's in particular).
+Mists of Pandaria is the expansion where we started to see a decline in Shaman raid utility, with Elemental and Restoration hit particularly hard.
-Mists brought with it a massive pruning of Shaman totems and therefore raid buffs in particular.
+Mists brought with it a massive pruning of Shaman totems that had historically provided a number of buffs to raids.
 Totems like [Strength of Earth Totem](https://wowpedia.fandom.com/wiki/Strength_of_Earth_Totem), [Windfury Totem](https://wowpedia.fandom.com/wiki/Windfury_Totem), and [Wrath of Air Totem](https://wowpedia.fandom.com/wiki/Wrath_of_Air_Totem) were removed entirely, while other like [Healing Stream Totem](https://wowpedia.fandom.com/wiki/Healing_Stream_Totem) were nerfed to only heal one party/raid member at a time and on a shorter duration with a cooldown.
 Despite this however, things weren't all.
 Shamans still retained several raid buffs at this point while also gaining a powerful new raid healing cooldown, [Ancestral Guidance](https://wowpedia.fandom.com/wiki/Ancestral_Guidance).
-In its origina incarnation, Ancestral Guidance healed all nearby allies for 40% of all direct damage/healing dealt split between them (later changed to 40% of damage and 60% of healing during MoP), similar to [Vampiric Embrace](https://wowpedia.fandom.com/wiki/Vampiric_Embrace) and a far cry from what we have today.
+In its origina incarnation, Ancestral Guidance healed all nearby allies for 40% of all direct damage/healing dealt split between them (later changed to 40% of damage and 60% of healing), similar to [Vampiric Embrace](https://wowpedia.fandom.com/wiki/Vampiric_Embrace) and a far cry from what we have today.

 Name | 🔥Benefits
 --- | :---: